Grammars over the Lambek Calculus with Permutation: Recognizing Power and Connection to Branching Vector Addition Systems with States: Abstract

 \section{Abstract}

-{ In [Van Benthem, 1991] it is proved that all permutation closures of context-free languages can be generated by grammars over the Lambek calculus with the permutation rule ($\LP$-grammars); however, to our best knowledge, it is not established whether converse holds or not.
+{ In (Van Benthem, 1991) it is proved that all permutation closures of context-free languages can be generated by grammars over the Lambek calculus with the permutation rule ($\LP$-grammars); however, to our best knowledge, it is not established whether the converse holds or not.
 In this paper, we show that $\LP$-grammars are equivalent to linearly-restricted branching vector addition systems with states and with additional memory (shortly, lBVASSAM), which are modified branching vector addition systems with states.
 Then an example of such an lBVASSAM is presented, which generates a non-semilinear set of vectors; this yields that $\LP$-grammars generate more than permutation closures of context-free languages.
-Moreover, equivalence of $\LP$-grammars and lBVASSAM allows us to present a normal form for $\LP$-grammars and, as a consequence, prove that $\LP$-grammars are equivalent to $\LP$-grammars without product. }
+Moreover, equivalence of $\LP$-grammars and lBVASSAM allows us to present a normal form for $\LP$-grammars and, as a consequence, prove that $\LP$-grammars are equivalent to $\LP$-grammars without product.
+Finally, we prove that the class of languages generated by $\LP$-grammars is closed under intersection. }